On the local \'etale fundamental group of KLT threefold singularities: Introduction

 \subsection{Acknowledgements}

 We would like to thank Emelie Arvidsson, Manuel Blickle, Zsolt Patakfalvi, Thomas Polstra, Karl Schwede, Jakub Witaszek, and Maciej Zdanowicz for very useful discussions and help throughout the preparation of this preprint.
 We are very grateful to Thomas Polstra for pointing out some mistakes on an earlier draft of this work and for helping us correcting them.
 We thank Maciej Zdanowicz for his help in filling some gaps in some of our early arguments.
 We are particularly thankful to Jakub Witaszek whose ideas inspired the authors to work on this project and for his sincere interest on previous drafts of this preprint which he kindly helped to improve and correct.
-In fact, it was a conversation with him after the first named author's thesis defense what motivated the whole project.
+In fact, it was a conversation with him after the first named author's thesis defense which motivated the whole project.
+We also thank the anonymous referee for many valuable comments and corrections.